|(a) Eligibility. Certain restrictions apply to debt

 will be made as soon as practicable after September 1 of each year.

-This payment will be based on an estimate of ADA; the taxable value
+This payment will be based on an estimate of ADA; estimates of the

 (2) A near final determination of assistance for a